michael-kwan/boomer-u/readme.md

 Code is written in Python

-Other services: Airtable, Twilio, Card
+Other services: Airtable, Twilio, Carrd

 Standard messaging rates apply.
 Subject to monthly subscription.